-Assertion Business Risks Contorols Existence or Occurrence Completeness Rights and Obligations Valuation Allocation Presentation and Disclosi Evaluation Comment Order Entry of wrong amounts for orders Order entry clerks in the sales department check "order confirmations" and "shipping instructions" against "order forms".
+Risks Assertion Business Contorols Completeness Rights and Obligations Valuation Allocation Presentation and Disclos Evaluation Comment Order Entry of wrong amounts for orders Order entry clerks in the sales department check "order confirmations" and "shipping instructions" against "order forms".
 All "order forms" and "shipping instructions" have been approved by sales managers.
 0 0 0 - Order Receipt of orders exceeding the credit limit Order entry is effective only for orders that match customers' registered conditions.
 0 0 - : Shipping Shipping of a smaller number of goods than requested Shipping clerks check whether the numbers of goods correspond to those in shipping instructions.
 0 0 Δ Shipping clerks could not respond to irregular shipping.
 Shipping Goods are not shipped as scheduled in the shipping instruction The dates in shipping instructions are checked against the dates in shipping reports.
 0 0 - : :